Women's Rock Camp

 A: Participants represent a wide range of ages- so far we've had campers between 19 and 72!

 Q: How much can I learn starting from zero?

-A: Check out RAD WRC BANDS to see how much you can learn in the 3-day WRC weekend!
+A: Check out RAD WRC BANDS to see how much you can learn!!

 Q: What did past participants have to say about instrument instruction at WRC?